 In honour of International Women’s Day, we would like to introduce you to some of the women behind our services and take you through how they are helping employers.

-Sally Bedeau joined HR Advise Me in 2015 and has over 20 years’ experience working in HR across both the public and private sector, operating at strategic and front-line levels.
+Sally Bedeau joined Loch HR in 2015 and has over 20 years’ experience working in HR across both the public and private sector, operating at strategic and front-line levels.
 Sally particularly enjoys training others and is often presenting training in person or remotely to guide businesses on getting the best out of staff.
 Sally has found that in order to succeed, women are often forced to assimilate into a male culture that is not designed to accommodate women, but remains hopeful that this is changing.

 On the issue of equal pay, women are legally entitled to be paid at the same rate as men for like work, work rated as equivalent, and work of equal value.
 Sally has supported numerous clients with salary benchmarking exercises; an essential tool to determine fair pay packages that meet industry standards for all employees.
 She also helps employers comply with regulations on gender pay gap reporting to combat the gender pay gap across workforces.

-Sue Ranson joined HR Advise Me in 2020 and uses her HR expertise to guide clients through their day to day HR challenges, working with them to ensure they have the right policies and processes in place for their business.
+Sue Ranson joined Loch HR in 2020 and uses her HR expertise to guide clients through their day to day HR challenges, working with them to ensure they have the right policies and processes in place for their business.
 While HR itself is a very female-centric environment, Sue has previously worked in roles across various male-dominated industries, such as insurance, telecoms and print manufacturing where she strived to recruit female talent.